30 Children’s Books to Celebrate Black History Month (Chinese / English)

 This gorgeous Caldecott Honor-winning picture book celebrates the peace of a little boy’s morning job with his puppy companion.

-During the quiet dawn when everyone else is asleep, a little boy and his dog get up early to deliver newspapers.
+In the morning, when everyone else is asleep, a little boy and his dog get up early to deliver newspapers.
 There’s something so calming and charming about this boy’s start to each day.

 市场街最后一站 / Last Stop on Market Street

-This is wonderful book about gratitude that we’ve had for years in both languages.
-While riding on a bus from church to a soup kitchen, a little boy asks his grandmother questions about their circumstances, like why they don’t have a car or iPod.
-Grandma’s heartwarming answers help children see the positive around us and cultivate a thankful heart.
+This book about gratitude is wonderful in both languages.
+While riding a bus from church to a soup kitchen, a little boy asks his grandmother about their circumstances, like why they don’t have a car or iPod.
+Grandma’s heartwarming answers help children see the positive and cultivate a thankful heart.

 乌龟阿尔菲 / 艾飛不見了 / Alfie: The turtle that disappeared